FabioCiccarelli/EWMCP_Split/README.md

 ./[exeNAME] Instn80d50s2  Instn80d50s2.weights 2 0 120

 The parameters are:

-i)   instance name
-ii)  name of the edge-weights file iii) 0 or 1 for compact MIP models for the EWMCP - 2 for the edge-weight splitting bound - 3 for the LP-based bound iv)  1 for solving the VWMCP via a commercial solver - 0 to use the maximal stable set approach outlined in
-v)   time limit
+i - Instance name

+ii - Name of the edge-weights file

+iii - Model type (integer value):
+    - `0` or `1` for compact ILP models for the EWMCP
+    - `2` for the edge-weight splitting bound
+    - `3` for the LP-based bound

+iv - VWMCP solution approach (integer value):
+   - `1` for solving the ILP model via a commercial solver
+   - `0` for using the maximal stable set approach outlined in the paper

+v - Time limit